matter-labs/research-prover-market-client/README.md

 - **200 &lt;JSON object&gt;**

-  If the request succeeds, it the path from which the batch to be proven can be downloaded (`batch_file`), along with the identifier of the request itself (`request_id`).
-The request identifier will need to be used when submitting the corresponding proof.
+  If the request succeeds, the API returns the path from which the batch to be proven can be downloaded (`batch_file`), along with the identifier of the request itself (`request_id`).
+Participants must use the request identifier when submitting the corresponding proof.
 Here is an example response to a `get_batch` request.
   ```json
   {